iPhone Lagging: 10 Solutions to Make iPhone Smooth Again

-- Allows you to select what files to erase.
+- It allows you to select what files to erase.

-- You can use it with many iOS versions.
+- You can use it with any iOS versions.

 So, how can you wipe off junk files with Dr.Fone?

-Note: But take care, if you'd like to remove Apple account after you forgot the Apple ID password, it's recommended to use Dr.Fone - Screen Unlock (iOS).
+Note: But take care.
+If you'd like to remove the Apple account after you forgot the Apple ID password, it's recommended to use Dr.Fone - Screen Unlock (iOS).
 It will erase the iCloud account from your iOS devices.

 Step 1: To start the process, make sure you have Dr.Fone - Data Eraser (iOS) installed and launched on your computer.